 The Rainbow Fish Speak Easy, is a spoken word and live poetry platform.
 Prior to lockdown, the event happened bi-monthly at the Hub in Yeovil.
 It developed as a way to provide members of the Word/Play Plus group (previous project participants) to regularly meet and perform in a fun and safe environment.

 Over time it grew to include and feature other writers and performers in the area.
 Each event is topped off with a big headline act and has become a hugely popular poetry platform in Somerset.
-Recent headliners have included Kate Fox, Francesca Beard, Jonny Fluffypunk, Chris Redmond, Elvis McGonagall, Pete the Temp, Birdspeed and Dizraeli.
+Headliners have included Kate Fox, Francesca Beard, Jonny Fluffypunk, Chris Redmond, Elvis McGonagall, Pete the Temp, Birdspeed and Dizraeli.

 Contact Mark Helyar mark@takeart.org Director of Theatre